What kind of Psychologist Should I See? Clincial, Neuro, Ed-and-Dev or just "Psychologist"?

 The Clinical Psychologist

-A Clinical Psychologist has done all of the above, plus a two-year specialist Master's (or PhD) in Clinical Psychology, plus a two-year supervised registrar program.
-So we're talking about eight-plus years of training and a particular focus on diagnosing and treating mental health disorders, including the trickier and more complex stuff.
+A Clinical Psychologist has done all of the above, plus a two-year clinical Master's (or PhD) in Clinical Psychology, plus a two-year supervised registrar program.
+This means eight-plus years of training and a particular focus on diagnosing and treating mental health disorders, including the trickier and more complex presentations.

 You'd see one for: anything that feels more layered or persistent.
 Trauma and PTSD, OCD, eating disorders, borderline personality disorder, bipolar, severe depression that hasn't responded to other treatment, or situations where you're not sure what's going on and want a thorough assessment to figure it out.
 They're particularly good at case formulation, which is a fancy way of saying they'll piece together the full picture of why you're struggling, not just slap a label on it.